qmlbook/qmlbook/docs/storage/storage.rst

         property alias height: window.height
     }

-The settings are stored according your application name, organization and domain.
+The settings are stored according to your application name, organization, and domain.
 This information is normally set in the main function of your c++ code.

 ::